Basis Adaptive Algorithm for Quantum Many-Body Systems on Quantum Computers: Model Hamiltonian and numerical approach

 \section{Model Hamiltonian and numerical approach}

 The spin-\(\tfrac{1}{2}\) XXZ chain is described by the Hamiltonian

 where $S_j^{\alpha}=\frac{1}{2}\sigma_j^{\alpha}$ are spin-$1/2$ operators, and $J=1$ sets the energy scale and antiferromagnetic nature of exchange, $\Delta$ as the anisotropy parameter controlling the interaction along the z-axis.
-In this work, we employ Exact Diagonalization (ED) to benchmark the results obtained from the BA algorithm for system sizes up to $N=24$ \cite{sandvik}.
-Using these complementary numerical approaches, we compare the gs energy, spin–spin correlation functions, and fidelity of gs wavefunction obtained from BA algorithm and ED method.
-These comparisons serve as benchmarks for assessing the accuracy and performance of our Basis-Adaptive (BA) Algorithm.
+In this work, we employ DMRG to benchmark the results obtained from the BA algorithm for system sizes up to $N=62$ \cite{sandvik}.
+Using these complementary numerical approaches, we compare the ground state (gs) energy, spin–spin correlation functions obtained from the BA algorithm and ED method for system size up to $N=24$.
+These comparisons serve as benchmarks for assessing the accuracy and performance of the BA Algorithm.